branavan94/Python_ForDataAnalysis/README.md

 ![linear_reg_2](/images/lm2.png)

 ## API Django
 Our goal is to provide a time prediction for each video given by a user.
 We'll create a Django Api model that can help us implement an endpoint to use any ML model to our actual problem.
+For that to be possible, we saved our models as pickle files.
+Ultimately, we load them on server startup.
 ### Creation of an Endpoint for ML models
 ![GitHub Logo](/images/endpoint.png)

 ### Creation of the Xgb Regressor model
 ![GitHub Logo](/images/ml_aglo.png) <br>
-Now that we have created our class and instance of ML model, we can try to make prediction through our API.
+Now that we have created our class and instance of ML model, we can try to make predictions through our API.
 ### Prediction request
 ![GitHub Logo](/images/predict.png)